pitastrudl/wekanwiki/Forgot-Password.md

 ```
 exit
 ```

+Then login to Wekan and change any users passwords at `Admin Panel / People / People`.

 **c) Use DBGate or Nosqlbooster** to edit wekan database users table to have admin true:
 - https://github.com/wekan/wekan/wiki/Backup#dbgate-open-source-mongodb-gui